Chocolate bloom: Sugar bloom

-While the most common is fat bloom, sugar bloom also occurs and is not necessarily distinguishable from the fat bloom by appearance.
+While the most common is fat bloom, sugar bloom also occurs and is not necessarily distinguishable from fat bloom by appearance.
 In freshly sugar bloomed samples, it is often easy to feel the surface difference; sugar bloom feels dry and does not melt to the touch, while fat bloom feels slick and melts.
-One can often see the difference by touching a small droplet of water to the surface.
-With fat bloom, the droplet simply beads up.
+One can often distinguish the two types by touching a small droplet of water to the surface.
+With fat bloom, the droplet beads up (as fats and oils are hydrophobic—they and water mutually repel).
 With sugar bloom, the droplet quickly flattens and spreads, as the water dissolves the microscopic sugar particles on the surface.
 Alternatively, gentle warming of the surface (with a hairdryer, for example) will cause the crystals of fat bloom to melt, removing the appearance of bloom, while leaving sugar bloom unchanged.

 Sugar bloom is caused by moisture.
 Condensation on to the surface of the chocolate or moisture in the chocolate coating causes the sugar to absorb the moisture and dissolve.
 When the moisture evaporates, the sugar forms larger crystals, leaving a dusty layer.
 It is caused by: